NixOS/nix/doc/manual/src/command-ref/env-common.md

 ## XDG Base Directories

-Nix implements the [XDG Base Directory Specification].
+Nix follows the [XDG Base Directory Specification].

 For backwards compatibility, Nix commands will follow the standard only when [`use-xdg-base-directories`] is enabled.
 [New Nix commands](@docroot@/command-ref/new-cli/nix.md) (experimental) conform to the standard by default.